 1. The terms and conditions of business between the supplier and the purchaser are based on the following general terms and conditions of sale and delivery, unless other agreements have been concluded in writing.

-3. We are not bound by the purchaser's terms and conditions of purchase, even if we do not object to them.
+3. We are not bound by the client's terms and conditions of purchase, even if we do not object to them.

-2. The supplier's offers, including the delivery details, are subject to change.
+1. The offers of the supplier, including the delivery details, are subject to change.

 3. The documents belonging to the offer such as drawings, illustrations, samples as well as technical specifications are only approximately authoritative if they are not expressly designated as binding.
 The offers, drafts and drawings may not be made accessible to third parties, in particular competitors, and may not be used for tendering purposes.
 If the order is not placed with the supplier, the drawings and other documents belonging to the offer must be returned on request.
 The supplier reserves the right to demand payment for samples, sketches, drafts and other project planning documents expressly requested by the customer, even if the order is not placed.